Ferryistaken/website/_posts/fullscreen-rofi-theme/2020-11-27-fullscreen-rofi-theme.md

 description: "A writeup made to share rofi themes"
 ---

-# Introduction

-This is a writeup that I made to showcase that a riced linux desktop can look on par(if not better) than any other modern operating system's.

 ## What is Rofi?

 In this writeup I'm going to talk about [`rofi`](https://github.com/davatorium/rofi), from their github, "a window switcher, Application launcher and dmenu replacement".